peruvianeagle1337/Social-Network/README.md

 Finds a list of Most Relevant Friend Suggestions (click to add)

-User can write posts on own profile and on other's profiles
+Text Posts: Users can write posts on their own and on each other's profiles!

 Additional Features: